area9innovation/flow9/tools/dsl/readme.md

 		)
 	)

+Thus, the transitive application of these rules will simplify the math as much as possible.

 TODO:
 - Add stopping criteria for rewriting in the sense of specific eclasses: If the root contains a given eclass, we can stop